-As part of our WGCapD mission to help people access and use satellite Earth observation data effectively, we organize free E-Learning courses and Webinars to participants around the globe, as do some of the other CEOS Working Groups.
+Supporting the WGCapD’s mission to help people access and use satellite Earth observation data effectively, we organize free online trainings (e.g. webinars, MOOCs, event live feeds) to participants around the globe, often in collaboration with other CEOS Working Groups.

 The Technology Exploration Interest Group of the CEOS Working Group on Information Systems & Services (WGISS) is a forum for technical information exchange and lessons-learned experience about current and trending software technologies, services, and other internet-related software technologies.
 Their webinar series is publicly available online.
 Recent topics include the burgeoning role of python for Earth Observation data analysis and the use of data cubes for large-scale data analytics.
 Read more…

-2017: SAR Data Processing & Applications Webinar Series: April 17th – June 9th
+2017: SAR Data Processing & Applications Webinar Series

 2015: Remote Sensing Technology for Disaster Management Webinar Series